Key Takeaways

 Types of Variable Lease Payments

-Variable lease payments are payments that vary during the lease term based on factors other than the passage of time.
+Variable lease payments are payments whose amount is not fixed at commencement and may change because of an index, rate, usage, performance, or other factors.
 IFRS 16 distinguishes between two key categories with very different accounting treatments:

 Index/Rate-Linked